rolfen/apt-history/README.md

 ## Warnings

-Alpha level software, not extensively tested.
+This is more like a prototype.
+It's not extensively tested.

 ## Installing (globally)